Sub-Riemannian interpolation inequalities: Properties of the distortion coefficients

+The basic Riemannian examples where the $\beta_t$'s are explicit are space forms, where they depend on $\lambda$ \emph{only} through its (dual) norm $\|\lambda\| = d(x,y)$, see \eqref{eq:dist-ref-riem-intro}.
 As we discussed in Section~\ref{s:heis}, in the simplest sub-Riemannian structure, the Heisenberg group, the dependence on $\lambda$ is fundamentally more complicated, and $\beta_t(x,y)$ is \emph{not} a function of the sub-Riemannian distance between $x$ and $y$.
 A similar phenomenon occurs in the case of the Grushin plane, treated in Section~\ref{s:grush}.